-Lady Musgrave Island appears in front of us after 2 hours of steaming into the open ocean on our boat the Lady Musgrave Experience.
-A sheltered blue lagoon so clear the reefs and fish are visible underneath, surround the island’s white sandy beach and green oasis of forest.
-Turtles float to the surface of the azure water and a large manta ray drifts past.
+Lady Musgrave Island appears in front of us after two hours of steaming into the open ocean.
+A sheltered blue lagoon so clear that Rainbow parrotfish and abundant corals are visible from the boat, surround the island’s white sandy beach.
+Turtles float to the surface and a large manta ray drifts past.
 We have arrived at paradise.
 Aborigines call this uninhabited island Wallaginji meaning Beautiful Reef.

 About Lady Musgrave Island

 Lady Musgrave Island is in the Great Barrier Reef and part of the Capricornia Cays National Park.
-At only 700 metres long it is one of the smallest coral cay islands on the reef.
+At only 700 metres long it’s one of the smallest coral cay islands on the reef.
 Over 1200 varieties of marine fish and corals call the kaleidoscope of clear blue waters around the island home.
-The island is an important nesting site for green and loggerhead turtles and a significant breeding and roosting site for coastal birds.
+The island is an important nesting site for Green and Loggerhead turtles and a significant breeding and nesting site for coastal birds.

 Self-sufficient camping is available on the island for a maximum of 40 campers at one time.
-Annie and her partner Jim from the turtle monitoring team greet us and show us the camp sites.
-They lead a team of volunteers and for the last 20 years have camped on the island for 4 weeks during the height of the turtle season doing research.
-Annie tells us this year is an excellent turtle season with so far an average of about 150 turtles laying their eggs on the beach every night.
-She tells us at night we will need to put a log in front of our tent to stop the turtles from entering.
+Annie and her partner Jim from the turtle monitoring team greet us and showed us the campsites.
+They lead a team of volunteers and for the last 20 years have camped on the island for four weeks during the height of the turtle season doing research.
+Annie tells us this year is an excellent turtle season with an average of about 150 turtles laying their eggs on the beach every night.
+She advises us that we will need to put a log in front of our tent to stop the turtles from entering at night.
 We think she is surely exaggerating…

-Camping sites are set in the casuarinas and pisonia trees and our tent faces the ocean and nestles amongst nesting black noddies, bridled terns and wedge-tailed shearwaters (mutton birds).
-Only the research team and two other groups camp on the island and camp sites are spread out enough that we feel we are on a deserted island.
+Camping sites are set in the casuarinas and pisonia trees and our tent faces the ocean and nestles amongst nesting Black noddies, Bridled terns and Wedge-tailed shearwaters (mutton birds).
+Only the turtle research team and two other groups camp on the island.
+Campsites are spread out enough that we feel we are on a deserted island.

-Lady Musgrave Island’s eco-system supports a large population of vulnerable green turtles and a smaller population of endangered loggerhead turtles during the breeding season.
-One night during our stay 175 turtles makes their way up to the sand dunes to lay their eggs which is one of the highest numbers recorded.
+Lady Musgrave Island’s ecosystem supports a large population of vulnerable Green turtles and a smaller population of endangered Loggerhead turtles during the breeding season.
+One night during our stay 175 turtles made their way up to the sand dunes to lay their eggs which is one of the highest numbers recorded.

-At sunrise, we walk around the island which takes about 45 minutes.
-Hundreds of turtle tracks crisscross and decorate the soft silky sand.
+At sunrise we walk around the island which takes about 45 minutes.
+Hundreds of turtle tracks decorate the soft silky sand.
 A turtle is still on the beach flicking sand in the air with her flippers to cover her eggs.
 We have seen female turtles on the beach at night before but never in the daytime and are amazed.
-We think she is a one-off until further up the beach more sand goes flying high in the air and turtles in various stages of egg laying traverse awkwardly over the sand.
+We think she is a one-off until further up the beach more sand goes flying high in the air and turtles in various stages of egg-laying traverse awkwardly over the sand.

 Some lay their eggs and some are returning to the ocean.
 We watch as one digs the nest with all four flippers and then uses her back flippers to dig the deep chamber in the wet sand for her precious eggs.
-She then lays about 100 eggs that look like little ping pong balls.
-Exhausted, she covers the nest with her back flippers and seems to compress the sand over the egg chamber.
-It is gruelling work and from the time she leaves the ocean to the time she gets back, three to five hours has gone by.
+She then lays about 100 eggs that look like little ping-pong balls.
+Exhausted, she covers the nest with her back flippers to compress the sand over the egg chamber.
+It’s gruelling work and from the time she leaves the ocean to the time she gets back into the water three to five hours have gone by.

 Sharing the island with turtles, seabirds and other marine life and being this close to nature leaves us in wonder.
-We are the only ones sharing the beach with turtles when the sun rises and birds start leaving their nests and fly towards the orange ball over the ocean.
-It’s like a dream and we have to pinch ourselves.
+We are the only ones sharing the beach with turtles in the morning and when birds start leaving their nests and fly over the ocean towards the molten orange sunrise.
+It’s like nature’s dream and we have to pinch ourselves.

 As the night darkens and stars sparkle in the clear sky, silhouettes of turtles make their way up the moonlit sand dunes.
 One crosses the path and moves toward our tent in an endeavour to find the best and safest spot for her eggs.
 We put a log across to stop her so she doesn’t get tangled up or confused… In our tent, we listen to waves gently splash on the shore.
 The haunting sound of the Shearwater chicks crying in the dark is overwhelming.
 They sound like a ghost wailing in the wind.
 It is melancholy but also one of the most beautiful sounds we hear.

 Lady Musgrave Island Information

-Our Camping transfers cost $440 (AUD) per person return with Lady Musgrave Experience (children $220 return).
-Their main service is a daily cruise to Lady Musgrave for day trippers.
-This sounds expensive but the logistics to transfer campers is not as simple as guests on a day trip.
+Our Camping transfers cost $440 (AUD) per person return with Lady Musgrave Experience (children $300 return).
+Their main service is a daily cruise to Lady Musgrave for day-trippers.

 Book camping sites through the National Parks.
 There is a maximum of 21 days stay.

-Campers are allowed one third cubic metre square of gear on the boat.
-This isn’t very much and they can charge for excess at their discretion.
+Campers are allowed one-third cubic metre square of gear on the boat.
+This isn’t much and they can charge for excess at their discretion.
 Our allowance was way over the limit and thankfully the staff never charged us.

 The boat leaves Burnett Heads Marina, Bundaberg at 7.30 am and arrives at Lady Musgrave at 10 am.
 On the return, it leaves at 2.30 pm and arrives back in Burnett Heads at 5 pm.